marc40000/MGigEVision/readme.txt

 Therefore MGEV defines GENICAM_NO_AUTO_IMPLIB which disables these automatik linking functionality.
 You also have to link to zlib.

-The ydim parameter of the Recv Callback for some reason is always 0.
-Maybe the offsset is wrong.
-You can calculate the ydim of the (amount of bytes received) / (bytes per pixel * xdim).
+The ydim parameter is now correct.

+If you can connect to your camera and write and read memory but you don't receive images, try disableing your firewall.
+The issue here is, in GigEVision, you tell the camera over the control port where to send the image stream.
+You don't know which source port the camera will choose.
+So your firewall will get data on a udp port which you didn't use first in the opposite direction and therefore might drop the data.
+If you knew the source port, you could send a packet there to punch a hole in the firewall.
+But you don't know it so you can't do that.
+If disabling your firewall works, you can enable it again and add an appropriate rule instead.

 Special thanks to the author of https://github.com/wjl12/wjl12-opengigevision .
 That code was very helpful when writing MGEV.
 (I didn't use just that becauseit has no windows support and has boost and vigra dependency.)

-I tested MGEV with a FLIR AX5, a Manta_G-125C and a Teledyne Dalsa Spyder GigE SG-14.
+I tested MGEV with a FLIR AX5, a Manta_G-125C, a Teledyne Dalsa Spyder GigE SG-14 and a Jenoptik VarioCam HD head 700 (This one adds 4 lines of additional header in the image itself which you have to cut away).

-Marc Rochel
+2018/10/08 Marc Rochel
 ------------------------------------------------------------------------------------------------